yngfijiwtr/Arduino-Sensor-Data-Webpage/README.md

 - At midnight, the system pulls the time from the web and transfers data over to yesterday's graph

+- Check the Serial Monitor on the Arduino IDE for troubleshooting or status messages

 **Credits**

 - Google Charts JS library used in the HTML